Tag Archive for: exams

 The practice exams organized by the PASS tutoring programs are moving entirely online.

-- These exams will take place as scheduled on April 10 for PASS and on April 28–29–30 for PACES
+- These exams will take place as scheduled on April 10 for the PASS exams and on April 28, 29, and 30 for the PACES exams.

-- The exam topics and forms will be available on Moodle at the scheduled exam times, following the same procedure as the quizzes held during the school year
+- The exam topics and forms will be available on Moodle during exam times, following the same procedure as the quizzes held throughout the school year.

-- Flexible schedules are always available for those who have requested them through Handiversité
+- Flexible schedules are always available for those who have requested them from Handiversité

 - Students must register using this form by April 7 for the PASS program and by April 18 for the PACES program:https://forms.gle/waJMSQYD8BzN2d5o7